edgi-govdata-archiving/web-monitoring-ui/web_versioning/DOCS.md

 ## Story

+An admin provides some initial data to the server:

+* An admin registers Pages (URLs) to be tracked, with associated agency metadata.
+* At some point, a new file dump of captured HTML pages becomes available in storage.
+An admin registers these new Snapshots.
+A Snapshot refers to a Page and a time of capture, along with the location of the captured HTML in storage.

-In the background, the server is processing URLs:
+In the background, the server processes new Snapshots:

-* It requests a diff from PageFreezer (or some similar API).
+* The server requests a diff from PageFreezer (or some similar API) between the Snapshot and some ancestor Snapshot of the same Page.
+(It could be the oldest, or the most recent, or any between --- no assumptions are built in.)
-* It caches the results along with a hash of the raw diff.
-This can be used to identify unique diffs and relate identical ones.
+* The server stashes PageFreezer's response along with a hash of the diff, which can be used to identify unique diff and related identical ones.
-* Meanwhile, each unique diff is assigned a priority.
+* Then, each unique diff is assigned a priority.
 To start, this prority may simply be 1 (probably interesting) or 0 (probably not interesting).

 When a user shows up:

 * User specifies any domain allocation preferences.
-* User requests the "next" URL to look at.
+* User requests the "next" diff to evaluate.
-* Server determines the highest priority diff that needs evaluation and redirects user to ``/diff/<DIFF_HASH>``.
+* Server determines the highest priority diff that needs human inspection and redirects user to ``/diff/<DIFF_HASH>``.
 This is a permanent link that can be shared or revisited later.
 * The page at ``/diff/<DIFF_HASH>`` displays viral statistics about the diff, gleaned from PageFreezer's result object, including text-only changes and source changes.
 * Meanwhile, a visual diff is loaded asynchronously on the client side.
 * The user enters their evaluation of the diff.
-(Significant changes?
-Comments?)
-This information is stored.
+This information, dubbed an Annotation, is stored separately from the Result.
+One Result can potentially be annotated by multiple people.
-* The process repeats.
+* The process repeats with the next diff in the priority queue.

 ## Components

-A database (sqlite just for now) with:

-* A table of URLs of interest.
+* A SQL database which contains:
-* A table of cached PageFreezer diff results.
-* A table of priorities associated with unique diffs.
-* A table of user-submitted evaluations linked to unique diffs.
-There could be more than one evaluation of a given diff.
+    * Pages: associates a URL with agency metadata
+    * Snapshots: assocates an HTML snapshot at a specific time with a Page
+* A NoSQL (MongoDB) database which contains:
+    * Results: stores a PageFreezer (or PageFreezer-like) result for a diff of two Snapshots along with a hash of that diff
+    * Annotations: Human-entered information about a Result

-A server written in Python using the Tornado framework.
+* A server written in Python using the Tornado framework.

-A frontend using TypeScript, JQuery, and Bootstrap.
+* A frontend using TypeScript, JQuery, and Bootstrap.